-- Program Student Learning Outcomes are the expected culmination of all learning experiences occurring during the program, including the mastery of essential core nursing practice competencies, built upon the seven core values and six integrating concepts. - Course Student Learning Outcomes are expected culmination of all learning experiences for a particular course within the nursing program, including the mastery of essential core competencies relevant to that course.
-Courses should be designed to promote synergy and consistency across the curriculum and lead to the arraignment of program student learning outcomes. - Student Learning Outcome statements of expectations written in measurable terms that express what a student will know, do or think at the end of a learning experience. - Definitions written/modified by the WV Consortium of Associate Degree Nursing Programs and adopted by Southern WV Community and Technical College's nursing program.
+Program Student Learning Outcomes are the expected culmination of all learning experiences occurring during the program, including the mastery of essential core nursing practice competencies, built upon the seven core values and six integrating concepts.

+Course Student Learning Outcomes are expected culmination of all learning experiences for a particular course within the nursing program, including the mastery of essential core competencies relevant to that course.
+Courses should be designed to promote synergy and consistency across the curriculum and lead to the arraignment of program student learning outcomes.

+Student Learning Outcome statements of expectations written in measurable terms that express what a student will know, do or think at the end of a learning experience.

+Definitions written/modified by the WV Consortium of Associate Degree Nursing Programs and adopted by Southern WV Community and Technical College's nursing program.
+End-of-Program Student Learning Outcome: Generate safe and effective patient centered care using the nursing process.
+NLN Competency: Nursing Judgment.